jkaewprateep/Python-HTTP-simple/README.md

 🐑💬 ➰ This is also helpful and can be used as a reference during user testing and scenario testing and they do not need to build of new application function mapping from zero. <br>

-👧💬 🎈 Users can finished their tasks on time they can help to find more testing defects and provide more comment from their expereinces.  </br>
+👧💬 🎈 Users can finish their tasks on time they can help to find more testing defects and provide more comments from their experiences.  </br>
 </br>

+## 🧸💬 By integration test and results - I provided 4 methods of communication with the Alpaca web services API
+* Simple HTTP request-response with Python request library - ( 1 )
+* Simple HTTP request-response with PyCurl request library  - ( 2 )
+* Simple HTTP request-response with Curl in command line subprocess  - ( 3 )
+* Simple HTTP request-response with Alpaca tradeapi library  - ( 4 )

 ## Simple HTTP request-response with Python request library - ( 1 )

+🧸💬 By using Python ```request``` library that is standard method for HTTP communication this working in many Python environment where they can manage memory and resource by Python recourse manager.  <br>

 ```
 import requests